HareenaChowdary/Book-Exchange-Club/README.md

 For detailed information about deployment, refer to the Create React App Deployment Documentation.

 ### Deployment
 You can deploy the app using various services like Netlify, Vercel, or GitHub Pages.
-Just push the build folder to your repository or connect it to the deployment platform of your choice.
+Just push the build/ folder to your repository or connect it to the deployment platform of your choice.

 ### 🔧 Available Scripts
 In the project directory, you can run: